 Shakespeare and other English readers of his day could have come into contact with Ovid’s Metamorphoses in a number of ways.
 As well as the Latin text, readers could have encountered French adaptations such as this manuscript, or come across individual tales in English through writers like Chaucer and Gower, who adapted the stories into their own works.
 The first full English version of Metamorphoses was by William Caxton (c.
 1422–c.
 1492) out of a French adaptation, although this only survives in a single manuscript.

-The first widely available English translation (and the first to be translated directly from the Latin) was by William Golding.
+The first widely available English translation (and the first to be translated directly from the Latin) was by Arthur Golding.
 Golding printed The Fyrst Fower Bookes of P. Ovidius Nasos Worke, Entitled Metamorphosis in 1565, completing the 15 books in 1567.
 A revised edition came out in 1575, followed by further editions over the next 30 years that testify to the book’s popularity.
 Golding’s use of fourteeners (14-syllable lines of verse) can be difficult to appreciate with modern ears, but his translation was very popular in its time and was read by and influenced writers, including Spenser and Shakespeare.
 Shakespeare is believed to have read Metamorphoses in a number of versions, including the original Latin.

 Ovid and Shakespeare

 Ovid is widely agreed to have been Shakespeare’s favourite author.
 He is the only classical author to be named in any of Shakespeare’s works (in Love’s Labour’s Lost, 4.2.123), and of the few specific books read by Shakespeare’s characters, Metamorphoses appears twice (in Titus Andronicus and Cymbeline).